LukasWoodtli/WebPage/pelican/content/object_databases.md

     - The data types do not need to be modified (implicitly or explicitly) to allow persistence
     - e.g Serializable interface in Java does not satisfy this criteria (classes that don't implement the interface can't be stored)
 - **Identification**: mechanism for identifying persistent object not related to the type system
-    - Transfering data from persistence storage to memory
+    - Transferring data from persistence storage to memory
     - e.g specify which classes/objects should be stored persistence
     - separation of concerns